The many ways dental crowns come to the rescue … to preserve or replace teeth

 Crowns to replace teeth

-Another nod to the versatility of dental crowns, Dr. Z, may use them to design and place a dental bridge.
+Another nod to the versatility of dental crowns, Dr. Aaron, may use them to design and place a dental bridge.
 Bridges are used to replace a missing tooth.
 A simple bridge is a single unit that contains three teeth – one replacement tooth in the middle for the missing tooth and a crown on either side where the bridge attaches to the remaining teeth.
 The crowned teeth hold the replacement tooth in place.

 Dental implants are a very desirable tooth replacement option.
 They replace both the root and the crown of the missing tooth.
 This helps preserve jawbone and keeps a natural fullness to your face.
 The implant is placed in the jaw.
 During a healing period, your bone fuses to the implant.
 This creates a solid ‘root’ in the place of the missing tooth.
 A crown is attached to the implant and now, you have a completely replaced tooth.